Ayehavgunne/pyriodic/README.md

 - [ ] Add tests
 - [ ] Add docstrings
 - [ ] Add ability to schedule jobs with decorators
-- [ ] Add more options for error handling
+- [ ] Add options for error handling
   - [ ] Add option for a waiting time before the next function call after an exception
   - [ ] Add option for the number of retrys after exceptions
   - [ ] Add the option to execute a different function upon an exception